SilentJCR/qai-hub-Env-Setup-and-Command-History/README.md

 It will literally follow the same procedure and finally download a .bin model to your current CLI position.

 ### Problems encountered
+The steps mentioned above helps download certain models, but still don't really work on lots of models due to some different reasons such as lacking certain dependencies such as aimet-torch.
+This problem still needs to be mentioned in the support forum in the future.

+#### `UnicodeDecodeError: 'cp950'` Issue

 If you run the above export command on Traditional Chinese Windows, you may encounter the following error:

-#### Fixing `UnicodeDecodeError: 'cp950'` Issue in Windows

 ````plaintext
 File "C:\Users\user\miniconda3\envs\qaihub_py311\Lib\site-packages\qai_hub_models\models\yolov11_det_quantized\model.py", line 23, in from_pretrained